az-digital/az_quickstart/modules/custom/az_gdpr_consent/README.md

 - **Automatic Detection**: The inline JavaScript checks Klaro's configuration and uses the appropriate storage method
 - **Format**: Stores a JSON object with service names as keys and boolean consent values (e.g., `{"ga":true,"gtm":true}`)

-This ensures the module always matches Klaro's expected storage format.
+This ensures the module matches Klaro's expected storage format.

 ## Testing